 Cake Flour: to create a light and fluffy consistency for our cupcakes, I am using cake flour.
 This type of flour has a lower protein content, and less gluten and will create a more gentle texture in your baked goods.
 It is very easy to make your own if you can’t find some in the grocery store.
 Weigh out 240 grams of all purpose flour, remove 2 tablespoons and replace it with 2 tablespoons of cornflour.
 Sift two times to ensure it is incorporated fully.

-Baking Powder and Salt: Baking powder helps the donuts rise.
+Baking Powder and Salt: Baking powder helps the cakes rise.
 Remember that baking powder adds PUFF to a recipe which is exactly what we want here.
 I haven’t tried this with gluten-free flour but would recommend using a 1-to-1 GF flour substitute if you want to experiment.
 Salt is added to cut back on the sweetness, and also to enhance the flavours.

 Sugar: I’m using white sugar in this recipe.
 If you want a slightly caramelly undertone, you could sub with golden or light brown sugar.
 See my flavour section below for more on this.
-You can also substitute with coconut sugar.

 Wet Ingredients